jantimon/next-yak/packages/docs/docs/pages/features.md

 :::

-The css templates create their own class which is referenced during runtime when the function returns them.
+The CSS templates create their own class which is referenced during runtime when the function returns them.
 The other function which returns strings directly without setting new CSS properties, will be changed to a CSS variable, which is set on the element itself directly based on the functions return value.